-- d.
-An ability to think creatively as well as critically; - e.
-An ability to apply abstract concepts and ideas to specific situations; - f.
-An intellectual curiosity and discipline that result in lifelong inquiry; - g.
+- g.
 The ability to make ethical decisions; - h.
 The skills necessary for effective communication with others; - i.
 An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
 Recognize and provide for individual differences in students through: - a.
 Effective advising; - b.
 Academic placement programs; - c.
 Developmental and accelerated courses; - d.
 Accommodation for exceptional students; - e.
 Counseling and health services; - f.
 Career placement services, to include internship and cooperative education opportunities. - Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - 4.
 Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - 5.
-Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - Provide co-curricular opportunities that enhance academic, ethical, physical, and social development; - 7.
-Develop and support intramural sports; - Provide sufficient on-campus housing to promote social interaction and enhance university campus life; - 9.
+Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
+Provide co-curricular opportunities that enhance academic, ethical, physical, and social development; - 7.
+Develop and support intramural sports; - 8.
+Provide sufficient on-campus housing to promote social interaction and enhance university campus life; - 9.
 Encourage diversity in the student body by recruiting students from varied demographic backgrounds; - 10.
-Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress. - C. Faculty
+Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress.

+C. Faculty

 - 1. Recruit and retain well-prepared, talented, and dedicated faculty; - 2.
-Use adjunct faculty to the extent they enhance academic programs; - Provide opportunities for faculty and staff development through seminars, workshops, study abroad, and the annual awarding of sufficient numbers of professional improvement leaves; - Include faculty participation in decision making at the university, school, and departmental levels; - 5.
+Use adjunct faculty to the extent they enhance academic programs; - 3.
+Provide opportunities for faculty and staff development through seminars, workshops, study abroad, and the annual awarding of sufficient numbers of professional improvement leaves; - 4.
+Include faculty participation in decision making at the university, school, and departmental levels; - 5.
 Assess teaching quality and reward teaching excellence.